Find Affordable College Courses

 On average, communication sciences graduates from Brooklyn College take out $15,381 in student loans while working on their Bachelor's Degree.

-Full Communication Sciences at Brooklyn College Report
+Read full report on Communication Sciences at Brooklyn College

 After completing their Bachelor's Degree, communication sciences graduates from STJ carry an average student debt load of $23,305.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $427.